dextr-cloud/dextr-docs/docs/_pages/settings.md

   nav: "docs"
 ---

-The Settings TAB is composed of many sections where you'll be able to change your profile picture, company logo, enable call dispositions, set up security options, channels and a lot more:
+The Settings TAB is composed of many sections where you'll be able to change your profile picture, company logo, enable call dispositions, set up security options and channels.

 ### Preferences

-This is the starting page since it will be the one you're redirected to when you navigate to the Settings Tab, and is composed of:
+This is the starting page and is composed of:
 - Phone
 - User info
 - Sounds

 #### Phone

-This option enables either soft phone or desk phone (Figure 1).
+This option enables either soft phone or desk phone.
 Click the pencil icon to change from softphone to desk phone and enter your direct dial telephone number.
 All calls that come to your dashboard will ring to your phone when desk phone is enabled, and it's also possible to set this to a cell phone if you want to take calls while running around the globe.
 Be sure to set a Wrap time so your dashboard is not stuck in the Wrap up status, waiting to be made Available after the last call.

 #### User Info

-In this section you can change your Avatar, First Name, Last Name and Email (Figure 1).
+You can change your Avatar, First Name, Last Name and Email by editing the fields.

-By clicking the pencil icon you're able to edit the fields.
 The Email field is where you'll receive the emails when engaging in an Email flow.

 ![Phone and User](/assets/images/phone-user-info.png)

-Figure 1.
-Settings: Preference - Phone & User Info

 ----